Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

 {\sl Introduction.---}Over the past few decades, Josephson junctions, where two superconductors are coupled through a non-superconducting barrier~\cite{RevModPhys.46.251}, have emerged not only as the basis of a wide range of superconducting (SC) electronic devices~\cite{Bal2012,Wallraff2004,doi:10.1126/science.abf5539}, but also as essential building blocks of quantum technologies and quantum computation~\cite{Ioffe1999,PhysRevLett.89.197902,doi:10.1126/science.1069452}.
-In conventional Josephson junctions with a classical or centrosymmetric barrier, SC transport is reciprocal.
-This reciprocity originates from the current–phase relation (CPR) of the Josephson supercurrent $I_J$ as a function of the SC phase difference $\phi $ between the two electrodes~\cite{RevModPhys.76.411}, which takes the generalized form $I_J(\phi)=|J_1||\Delta_1||\Delta_2|\sin(\phi)+2|J_2||\Delta_1|^2|\Delta_2|^2\sin(2\phi)$.
-Here, $|J_1|$ and $|J_2|$ denote the amplitudes of the first and second harmonics, respectively, and $|\Delta|_1$ and $|\Delta_2|$ are the SC gaps of the two electrodes.
-Because of this CPR, the critical supercurrent is identical for opposite current directions, reflecting the reciprocal nature of conventional Josephson transport.
+The physics of Josephson systems is governed by the current-phase relation (CPR) of the Josephson supercurrent $I_J$ as a function of the SC phase difference $\phi$ between the two electrodes~\cite{RevModPhys.76.411}, which acquires a generalized form~\cite{Pal2022,PhysRevB.109.094518,Can2021} upon a standard perturbative treatment~\cite{mahan2013many,PhysRevLett.118.016802} of the electron tunneling amplitude:

-Recently, by analogy with $p$–$n$ junctions in semiconductor technology which permit low-resistance charge transport in one direction but high resistance in the opposite one, the realization of a Josephson diode effect, i.e., a non-reciprocal critical supercurrent, has attracted considerable attention~\cite{PhysRevLett.128.037001,PhysRevLett.128.177001,YuanFu2022,PhysRevLett.129.267702, doi:10.1126/sciadv.abo0309,Pal2022,rqp1-jtcb,PhysRevLett.130.177002, doi:10.1126/sciadv.adw6925,wei2025scalable,Anwar2023}.
-Such an effect enables directional control of dissipationless supercurrents and is of both fundamental interest and practical importance for applications in SC electronics.
-Realizing the SC diode effect requires the breaking of time-reversal symmetry (and often inversion symmetry)~\cite{PhysRevX.12.041013}, which results in a generalized asymmetric CPR~\cite{Pal2022,PhysRevB.109.094518,Can2021},
+Here $|J_1|$ and $|J_2|$ denote the amplitudes of the first and second harmonics, and $|\Delta_{1,2}|$ are the SC gaps of the two electrodes.
+The phase shift $\alpha$ is a gauge-invariant quantity that cannot be removed by a gauge transformation.
+In conventional Josephson junctions with a classical or centrosymmetric barrier, $\alpha=0$, and the CPR is symmetric, leading to identical critical supercurrents for opposite current directions and therefore reciprocal SC transport.
+In contrast, $\alpha\ne0$ signals the absence of time-reversal symmetry~\cite{PhysRevX.12.041013}, typically induced by internal or external magnetism, resulting in an asymmetric CPR [as shown in Fig.~\ref{figyc1}(b)].
+This asymmetry gives rise to the Josephson diode effect, namely a nonreciprocal critical supercurrent.